Avaiga/taipy-doc/docs/knowledge_base/tips/dataiku/index.md

 ## Preparing Data for Visualization

-Before visualization, you may need to further prepare your data.
+Before visualization, you may need to prepare your data further.
 For instance, you can concatenate certain columns to form a unique identifier or name for each entry.
 Here, we add a 'Name' column to our DataFrame.